 Keep in mind that when this letter was written by Paul, there WAS no New Testament.
 The Scripture Paul is referring to here, the Scripture Paul read and Jesus read, is the Old Testament.

 Paul is saying that the entirety of the Word, which again was the Old Testament in his day, is to help us be complete and equipped.

 The Old Testament vs New Testament – But The Old is Intimidating

 The Old Testament can be intimidating.
 It can be difficult to read.
 It can make us feel like we just don’t get it!

-Now, I have read Ezekiel before and I will honestly tell you that I am a HUGE fan of the Book of Revelation but Ezekiel intimidates me!!
-I can feel my eyes go dim as I read about a wheel within a wheel.
+Now, I have read Ezekiel many times and I will honestly tell you that I am a HUGE fan of the Book of Revelation but Ezekiel intimidated me!!
+I could always feel my eyes go dim as I read about a wheel within a wheel.

 Not every book of the Bible is going to be easy to read.
-So that is why, for those books, I rely on various tools for Bible study.
+So that is why, for those books you can rely on various tools for Bible study.

 Bible Study Tools